Firefighters Contain French Blazes But Caution Reigns - UrduPoint

 A huge fire that has devastated swathes of southwestern France appeared contained on Friday as French and foreign firefighters worked flat out, but blistering temperatures made victory uncertain, local authorities said

-The 40-kilometre (25-mile) active fire front in the Gironde and Landes departments around Bordeaux "has not developed, but the weather conditions are pushing us towards extreme vigilance", deputy prefect Ronan Leaustic told reporters.
+The 40-kilometre (25-mile) active fire front in the Gironde and Landes departments around Bordeaux had "not progressed for 48 hours", Gironde firefighting chief Marc Vermeulen said on Friday afternoon.

+Some residents in two Landes districts were to be allowed home in the evening, and a highway section leading to neighbouring Spain was to be reopened for the first time in two days, local officials said.

+Deputy prefect Ronan Leaustic told reporters earlier in the day that the fire had not developed, but the weather conditions were pushing officials towards "extreme vigilance".

 Temperatures stood at 39 degrees Celsius (102 Fahrenheit) in the fire zone, just like the day before.